digidem/digital-democracy.org/_posts/blog/2018-08-05-indigenous-peoples-day.md

 ---
 categories: blog
 published: true
-title: "International indigenous peoples day"
+title: "Partner Spotlight: International indigenous peoples day"
-author: Emily Jacobi
+author: Aliya Ryan
+date: 2018-08-09T10:20:00Z
 tags:
   - featured
   - front-page
-image: /assets/opi-1.jpg
+image: /assets/wao_mapping.jpg
-excerpt: For this year's international indigenous peoples' day we would like to introduce you to some of the women and men whom we are proud to count amongst our friends and colleagues.
-It their strength of vision and tireless work that inspires us to write code, design interfaces and build the tools that they can use to map and monitor their territories, and protect their lands and cultures for the future.
+excerpt: Today, August 9, is International Indigenous Peoples Day.
+To celebrate, we’ll be sharing a series of posts in the next few weeks introducing you to some of the people whom we are proud to count amongst our friends and colleagues.
 ---

-For this year's international indigenous peoples' day we would like to introduce you to some of the women and men whom we are proud to count amongst our friends and colleagues.
-It their strength of vision and tireless work that inspires us to write code, design interfaces and build the tools that they can use to map and monitor their lands, and protect their culture for the future.
-Our tools are built for them and they are also built with them, as we try to involve them as much as possible in the design and development process, to ensure that the solutions we build together are based in and respond to real needs in the best possible way.
+Today, August 9, is International Indigenous Peoples Day.
+To celebrate, we’ll be sharing a series of posts in the next few weeks introducing you to some of the people whom we are proud to count amongst our friends and colleagues.

+At Digital Democracy, we work to support the leadership and sovereignty of indigenous people.
+It is their strength of vision and tireless work that inspires us to write code, design interfaces and build tools they can use to map and monitor their lands, thereby protecting their cultures for the future.
+We build our tools with our local partners, including Tessa Joseph and Opi Nenquimo, who are profiled below.
+This means we work to involve them as much as possible in the design and development process, to ensure that the solutions we build together are based on real needs.

-Meet Tessa Josephs, Makushi monitoring coordinator; xxxxx xxxxx xxxxx; and Opi Nenquimo, Waorani director of territory at Alianza Ceibo.
+Meet Opi Nenquimo, Waorani Director of Territory at Alianza Ceibo, and Tessa Josephs, a Makushi woman who is the Monitoring Coordinator for the [South Rupununi District Council](http://wapichanao.communitylands.org/index.html), the first of three profiles we will be doing about our partner’s critical work.

 - - - - - - - - - -